MaggieRoseBrown/VWD_simupop_simulation/README(simuPOP installation).md

 # VWD_simupop_simulation
-This is the code used by the 2023 thesis paper by Maggie Brown, titled "An Evolutionary Perspective on von Willebrand Disease: Modeling the Effects of Natural Selection on the Frequency of von Willebrand Disease-Causing Alleles"
+This is the code used in the 2023 thesis paper by Maggie Brown, titled "An Evolutionary Perspective on von Willebrand Disease: Modeling the Effects of Natural Selection on the Frequency of von Willebrand Disease-Causing Alleles"

 In order to run this code, the simuPOP module must be downloaded.
 Instructions for download are available at https://simupop.sourceforge.net/.